-Jasleen Kaur (b.1986, Glasgow, Scotland) is an artist based in London.
-Her work is an ongoing exploration into the malleability of culture and the layering of social histories within the material and immaterial things that surround us.
+Jasleen Kaur’s art is an ongoing exploration into the malleability of culture and the layering of social histories within the material and immaterial things that surround us.
 Her practice examines diasporic identity and hierarchies of history, both colonial and personal.
-She works with sculpture, video, sound and writing.

 Cement Fields would also like to thank Gravesham Borough Council.